 The cost of cartoning and shipping large pieces of furniture can be prohibitively expensive.

-Even the cost of shipping small items can be surprisingly expensive.
-For example:
+The cost of shipping small items can be surprisingly expensive.

 Shipping a set of replacement seat cushions will cost at least $100.